johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

 [Refactoring-Aware Merging](https://github.com/ualberta-smr/RefactoringAwareMergingEvaluation) will be used in the final project, take time to understand how it is implemented.

 Task 2.1
 ==========
-Scan through the code and understand how the following refactoring-aware operations are implemented
+Scan through the code and understand how the following refactoring-aware operations are implemented (First Contact - Readall the Code in One Hour OORP, p.53).
 1. Detect and Simplify Refactorings
 2. Invert refactorings
 3. Merge (In the [Project](/teaching/CS473-Fall2022/project/) the command **git merge** will be replaced with **git cherry-pick**)